auraecosystem/examples/gotypes/README.md

 All relationships between the syntax trees (`ast.Node`s) and type checker data structures such as `Object`s and `Type`s are stored in mappings outside the syntax tree itself.
-Be aware that the `go/ast` package also defines a type called `Object` that resembles---and predates---the type checker's `Object`, and that `ast.Object`s are held directly by identifiers in the AST.
+Be aware that the `go/ast` package also defines an older deprecated type called `Object` that resembles---and predates---the type checker's `Object`, and that `ast.Object`s are held directly by identifiers in the AST.
 They are created by the parser, which has a necessarily limited view of the package, so the information they represent is at best partial and